The latest iOS 27 beta lets you customise Siri's pace and expressivity, is this the generative AI rebuild finally landing?

 Abbie92

-Personality customisation is the easy 20 percent that ships first precisely because it is easy, the actual hard work of a genuinely more capable reasoning assistant is what will tell us whether the rebuild is really landing
+Personality customisation is the easy 20 percent that ships first precisely because it is easy, the actual hard work of a more capable reasoning assistant is what will tell us whether the rebuild is really landing

 Glassy Crow